 Can you afford a sales rep?

-One way for freelance and small agency designers to sell web design services is by hiring a sales rep. This way, you can focus on creating websites that outshine the competition and delight the customers.
+Depending on where you are on the web designer salary spectrum, one way for freelance and small agency designers to sell web design services is by hiring a sales rep. This way, you can focus on creating websites that outshine the competition and delight the customers.
 However, those sales reps aren’t cheap.
 Expect to pay at least $40,000 a year for a full-time sales rep. If those numbers are way outside of your budget, try these six tips instead.

 Selling anything is about creating relationships.
 Focus on these six tips to improve the relationships you have with potential clients and sell more of your web design services.